IrinaGarmaeva/IrinaGarmaeva/README.md

 <h2 align="center">👨🏼‍💻 About me</h2>
 <div>
 I am a frontend developer with a unique background in sales and business automation and a strong passion for web development.
 With 6 years of experience in sales, I bring a customer-centric approach to my frontend development projects.
 I completed web development course at Yandex Practicum.
-Through my studies, I have gained a solid understanding of HTML, CSS, JavaScript and React to create dynamic and interactive web applications.
+Through my studies, I have gained a solid understanding of HTML, CSS, JavaScript, React and Redux to create dynamic and interactive web applications.
 </div>

 My goals: